 From 1998-99 onwards, the categories of adoption used in the Adoptions Australia series differ from those used in previous publications.
-The categories were changed in 1998-99 to better reflect the types of adoption that occurred, and to bring the terminology more into line with that used by State and Territory community service departments.
+The categories were changed in 1998-99 to better reflect the types of adoption that occurred, and to bring the terminology more into line with that used by state and territory community services departments.